 Within a few years, perhaps, a number of those replacement power stations will need replacing anyway.
 Meanwhile, Swansea and other lagoons would have sailed through the period, producing reliable ultra-low-carbon electricity.
 By the way, in terms of a larger lagoon strategy, they will be able to supply reliable and known amounts of power pretty much round the clock, for the simple reason that the time of high tide varies considerably along the UK coast.
 I always like to try to introduce a not very well known fact into my contributions and today it is that, right this minute—this very minute—it is high tide in Morecambe bay.
 That means that if there were to be a lagoon in Morecambe bay it would produce power for seven hours either side of its high tide.

 It is not high tide in Swansea.
-High tide was at 10.20 this morning.
+High tide was at 10.20 am.
 Power could be produced seven hours either side of that high tide, which would overlap almost exactly with the power produced in Morecambe bay on its high tide.
 With a series of lagoons, there would be round-the-clock, reliable, known, predictable power that was just as predictable and round-the-clock as any nuclear power station or gas-fired power station that we might care to build in this country.

 The benefits of developing Swansea and subsequent lagoons are manifest from a low-carbon energy point of view.
 As Members have alluded to, there would be considerable other benefits, too.
 Jobs and supply chains would be created, mostly in the UK.
 It is estimated that 65% of the pathfinder project spend will go on UK content, which is close to the figure achieved by the North sea oil and gas industry.
 There would be 200 jobs in Swansea and perhaps 11,000 jobs in Cardiff during construction, and several thousand jobs during operation.
 Developing Swansea is important for what UK plc should be doing to secure the exportable potential of those technologies in which we are world leaders.
 We certainly are leading in tidal, tidal stream and wave.